summer-barrette/ENGI301/project_01/README.md

 # CODE

 There are four main documents in this repository.
-1. The main script titled robot.py contains all library imports, constants, global variables, function and class definitions, and main name call code.
+1. The main script titled 'robot.py' contains all library imports, constants, global variables, function and class definitions, and main name call code.
-2. The pin configurations titled configure_pins.sh configures specific pins for I2C and GPIO as needed.
+2. The pin configurations titled 'configure_pins.sh' configures specific pins for I2C and GPIO as needed.
-3. The run script ./run runs configure_pins.sh then robot.py.
+3. The run script titled 'run' runs configure_pins.sh then robot.py.
 4. The ReadMe provides the build and operation instructions.